 This exhibit was built in partnership with OPIRG Toronto with items from their own archive that date from between 1982 and 2000.
 The contents display a web of organizers and organizing that demonstrate the importance of coalition and relationship building.
 They also show the continuities between "student organizing" and "community organizing" and the vast amount of effort that has gone into creating and sustaining the organization over time.

-Explore the pages of this exhibit to learn more about OPIRG Toronto's history and its current campaign to ensure its survival in the years ahead.
+Explore the pages of this exhibit to learn more about OPIRG Toronto's history and its current campaign to ensure its survival in the years to come.
+If you were involved with OPIRG Toronto and have additional materials you'd like to contribute, you can upload them directly to the archive or contact us for help.

 For current news and events, visit the OPIRG Toronto website.